appjs/appjs/README.md

 You should copy all shared libraries ( .dll files ) located at `appjs/deps/cef/Release` to current working directory or AppJS fails to run with error: module not found.

-### Linux users

-You should have libgtk2.0-dev installed.
-Ubuntu users can install it by:

-    sudo apt-get install libgtk2.0-dev

 ## How to use